zurborg/libcurl-objcurl-php/docs/Curl-ObjCurlRest.md

 Set user-part of URI

-This the @user part before the hostname of an URI
+This is the @user part before the hostname of an URI

 * Visibility: **public**
 * This method is defined by [Curl\ObjCurl](Curl-ObjCurl.md)